 Guardianship is necessary to apply for Social Security Disability benefits on behalf of a person, as well as to legally make all other important personal and financial decisions.

 Guardianship for Minors

 Grandparents, aunts and uncles, or other parties may seek guardianship over a minor whose parents have passed away, been imprisoned or are no longer able to raise the child for one reason or another.
 Guardianship is particularly important in cases where the minor has received an inheritance or a settlement of some sort to ensure that money is managed properly.

-Lois Kulinsky has been court approved in Cook County to act as a Guardian Ad Litem, or an attorney representative of children in family law cases.
+Lois Kulinsky has been court-approved in Cook County and Lake County to act as a guardian ad litem, which is an attorney representative of children in family law and guardianship cases or, in disabled estate cases, for the disabled person.
 She also has training with child custody and visitation cases involving special needs children with learning and behavioral disabilities.